Mantu-Group/CarbonBrainprint/METHODOLOGY.md

 -   **Issuing the final Carbon Footprint Product (CFP) reports**, delivering clear, transparent, and reliable information to clients.
 -   **Integrating _Carbon Brainprint_ results into project evaluations**, enabling informed decision-making and sustainability-driven strategies.

-# Step-by-Step Methodology
+# III.
+Step-by-Step Methodology

 This methodology presents the most complex scenario for calculating the carbon footprint of intellectual services: assessing emissions at the **entity level across a group of consolidated entities**.
 A comparable approach can be applied when analyzing emissions **at the office level within a single entity**.
 In simpler cases—such as when a single entity represents the entire organization—the same methodological steps remain relevant, though with simplified allocation processes.

-## Framing the analysis
+# Framing the analysis

 ## a.
 Goal & scope (time and geography)